kf5i/k3ai-docs/contribute/build-plugins.md

 # Build Plugins

-Build plugins for k3ai is very simple, this guide will drive you through the steps needed to build one and contribute to the project.
+Building plugins for k3ai is very simple.
+This guide will walk you through the steps required to build oa plugin and contribute to the project.

 The first step is to learn the structure of the plugins repository: [**https://github.com/kf5i/k3ai-plugins**](https://github.com/kf5i/k3ai-plugins)\*\*\*\*

-The repo is structured in a very simple way, for each plugin you have a corresponding folder named:
+The repo is structured in a very simple way.
+For each plugin you have a corresponding folder named:

 **plugin\_&lt;PLUGIN NAME&gt;**